JonasKruckenberg/imagetools/.changeset/fuzzy-beers-hang.md

 'imagetools-core': patch
 ---

-Reducing the aspect ratio without providing width or height works correctly now
+fix: correctly reduce the aspect ratio when no width or height is provided